d2api/d2api.github.io/docs/progression/seasonPass/index.md

 Index our character progressions using the seasonPassProgressionHash.
 That should return something like this:
 <img width="226" alt="image" src="https://user-images.githubusercontent.com/56489848/193799439-a2578a37-e3b7-4de0-8b8d-0414dd73ec63.png">

 **Note:** *If a user is over level 100 on the season pass, this progression will no longer be touched.
 This means that the player has now "prestiged".
-(I know right, sounds unique for Destiny) Progression data for season pass levels now exists in its prestige progression counterpart.*
+Progression data for season pass levels now exists in its prestige progression counterpart.*

 ### Prestige progressions

-When a user exceeds level 100, the above season progression is no longer used. todo
+When a user exceeds level 100, the above season progression is no longer used.

+To get the prestige progression, we first have to get the `seasonPassHash`; `seasonPassDefinitions` combined with `seasonDefinitions`.

+We can get the `seasonPassHash` by doing the following:<br>
+`seasonPassInfo = seasonPassDefinitions[seasonDefinitions[CurrentSeasonHash].seasonPassHash]`

+You should then be able to index character progressions again by doing the following:<br>
+`CharacterProgressions[seasonPassInfo.prestigeProgressionHash]`

+**Note:** *This will return an object, the same as the one in the screenshot above, however it represents every level gained AFTER level 100.
+For example if you are level 105, it will display level 5 in the prestige progression and level 100 in the other.*